String theory in twistor space and minimal tension holography: The twistor sigma model for Euclidean

 \subsection{Recovering the boundary spacetime}

 Part of the principal motivation for studying AdS/CFT in terms of twistor theory was that the bulk minitwistor space (the space of oriented geodesics) is closely related to the boundary ambitwistor space \cite{Adamo:2016rtr,Bu:2023cef,McStay:2023thk}, see Appendix \ref{sec:twistors} for details.
 We would like to demonstrate here how the boundary incidence relations can be derived from the bulk incidence relations as a large radius limit.
-This will illuminate how the bulk and boundary theories are related and explain how the incidence relations simplify at large radius to give purely holomorphic and anti-holomorphic statements.\\
+This will illuminate how the bulk and boundary theories are related and explain how the incidence relations simplify at large radius to give purely holomorphic and anti-holomorphic statements.
+We will also see the reason for why and in what sense the $k=1$ string is localised to the boundary.